OverlayFS

-In computing, OverlayFS is a union mount filesystem implementation for Linux.
-It combines multiple different underlying mount points into one, resulting in single directory structure that contains underlying files and sub-directories from all sources.
+OverlayFS is a union mount filesystem implementation for Linux.
+It combines multiple different underlying mount points into one, resulting in a single directory structure that contains underlying files and sub-directories from all sources.
 Common applications overlay a read/write partition over a read-only partition, such as with LiveCDs and IoT devices with limited flash memory write cycles.

 History

 The need and specification of a kernel mode Linux union mount filesystem was identified in late 2009.
 The initial RFC patchset of OverlayFS was submitted by Miklos Szeredi in 2010.
 By 2011, OpenWrt had already adopted it for their use.

 It was merged into the Linux kernel mainline in 2014, in kernel version 3.18.
 It was improved in version 4.0, bringing improvements necessary for e.g. the overlay2 storage driver in Docker.

 While most Live CD linux distributions used Aufs as of November 2016, Slackware used overlayfs for its live CD.